 Josie Love Roebuck (b.
 1995) is an interdisciplinary artist from Chattanooga, TN.
 Roebuck is currently teaching at the University of Cincinnati where she received her M.F.A (2021).
 She received her B.F.A with an emphasis in drawing and painting, from the University of Georgia (2019).
 Roebuck’s process addresses the contemporary complexity of identifying as biracial through symbolizing pain and triumph, exclusion, and acceptance.
 The act of Roebuck sewing together portraits has allowed her canvas to become her paper and her needle to become her pen, in order for Roebuck to draw upon the past and present to convey a story of her experiences and her family’s experiences.
-She has exhibited her work at Kunstheille Krems Art Museum (AUT) forthcoming, Akron Art Museum (OH) forthcoming, New Harmony Gallery of Contemporary Art partnered with University of Southern Indiana (IN), Denny Dimin Gallery (NY) forthcoming, Roy G Biv (OH) forthcoming, Christie's at Rockefeller Plaza in collaboration with 1-54 Contemporary African Art Fair (NY), NADA House (NY) forthcoming, LatchKey Gallery (NY), Contemporary Arts Center (OH), Made in Camp (OH), FRIGID Gallery (OH), Portrait Society Gallery (WI), Dutoit Gallery, Untitled Art Fair with Denny Dimin Gallery (online), Yeiser Art Center Gallery (KY), Site: Brooklyn Gallery (NY), BSB Gallery (online), Tabula Rosa (OH), Lupin Gallery (GA), Strohl Art Center (NY), and Fowler-Kellogg Gallery (NY).
+She has exhibited her work at Kunstheille Krems Art Museum (AUT) forthcoming, Akron Art Museum (OH) forthcoming, New Harmony Gallery of Contemporary Art partnered with University of Southern Indiana (IN), Denny Dimin Gallery (NY) forthcoming, Roy G Biv (OH), Christie's at Rockefeller Plaza in collaboration with 1-54 Contemporary African Art Fair (NY), NADA House (NY), LatchKey Gallery (NY), Contemporary Arts Center (OH), Made in Camp (OH), FRIGID Gallery (OH), Portrait Society Gallery (WI), Dutoit Gallery, Untitled Art Fair with Denny Dimin Gallery (online), Yeiser Art Center Gallery (KY), Site: Brooklyn Gallery (NY), BSB Gallery (online), Tabula Rosa (OH), Lupin Gallery (GA), Strohl Art Center (NY), and Fowler-Kellogg Gallery (NY).

 Josie Love Roebuck